kumar303/react-template/README.md

 Open `public/index.html` in a browser.

-You can run this in a shell to continuously rebuild the JS/CSS bundle anytime you edit a file:
+You can keep this running in a shell to continuously rebuild the JS/CSS bundle anytime you edit a file:

     grunt watch-build